Ball-on-Plate Control: DP + RL on Hardware

 - DP value-function heatmap with obstacle mask and selected waypoints.

-- RL neural-network visualization showing input sliders, hidden-layer activations, top-k edge contributions, and output actions.
+- RL neural-network visualization showing input sliders, hidden-layer activations, top- edge contributions, and output actions.

 This makes it possible to inspect how decisions evolve in real time instead of treating the controller as a black box.